nathamanath/blog/articles/auto-mpg-linear-regression.md

 ## Conclusion

-I successfully implemented linear regression, and then I made it work better.
+I successfully implemented multivariate linear regression, and then I made it work better.
 In doing so I improved my understanding of linear regression and gradient descent, gained experience with numpy, practiced with gnuplot and bash scripting.
 This is exactly what I hoped to achieve.
 I hope that this will help someone else to gain a better understanding of this too.

 Also almost all of my predictions were < 5mpg out.
 Given the small dataset with few features this is very pleasing to me.

-When trying out my solution on many mixes of the dataset (re-run `prep_data.sh`) and found that my work extracting brands pays off on some combinations of the dataset, but not others.
-Also depending on this my test error can vary significantly.
+When trying out my solution on many mixes of the dataset (re-run `./prep_data.sh`) and found that my work extracting brands pays off on some combinations of the dataset, but not others.
+Also depending on this my test cost can vary significantly.
-This makes sense I suppose as some brands have very few cars.
-However if I had more car examples for all brands, with more features, then I am sure that this would be more useful.
+This makes sense I suppose as some brands have very few cars, and with only 60 examples in my test and cross validation sets, this could easily make a big difference.

-There was one major outlier in my results.
-The [volkswagen rabbit custom diesel](http://www.caranddriver.com/reviews/1977-volkswagen-rabbit-diesel-test-review) gets its MPG gets predicted at about 31, but it is actually 43.1.
-One major clue as to why this might be is in its name.
-I do not have fuel type in my dataset.
-Looking at the names only 7 are marked as diesel.
-So I could try extracting this as a feature but I think so many diesels will have been missed that it wont work.
+However if I had more car examples for all brands, with more features, then I am sure that this would prove to be useful every time.

-Also the linked article goes on about its great mpg.
-So, according to that it should have a high mpg compared to the other cars, which of course would mean my model will get this one too low.
+*For anyone who is interested, my finished code is here: https://github.com/nathamanath/auto_mpg_linear_regression*

 *If you are playing along at home, you will need python 2.7, matplotlib, numpy and gnuplot.
 I ran all of this on Ubuntu 16.4*